 The basic color of the Czechoslovakian army Shilka was Mr. color No.304, olive drab FS34087 70%, No.22 dark earth was 30%.
 I thought it was a bit different after mixing them.
 That’s why Russian green and dark green, Green FS34092 were mixed appropriating to make this color.
 I’m blowing a bright gradation.
 I don’t know the correct answer, bright color is easy to do washing later, so I suppose this is just fine.

 In the Fourth Middle East War (Yom Kippur War), the Arab side deployed and seriously damaged the Israeli fighter plane.
-It is a serious threat to fighter planes flying at low altitude.
-Because it is linked to the radar, possible to react to the speed of jet fighter.
+It is a serious threat to fighter planes flying at low altitudes.
+Because it is linked to the radar, possible to react to the speed of jet fighters.
 It was very useful for attack helicopters.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.